Eekeemoo

-First story
+History

 The first Eekeemoo story, Eekeemoo and the Singing Stone, was first published twice weekly online over two years (2007–2008) on the Flight forums.
-The 200-page infinite scrolling sketch book adventure told the story of Eekeemoo, a small Inuit boy, and Yum Yum, a snow troll, bringing the last singing stone back to the sacred lake, while battling monsters, discovering hidden cities, acquiring the ability to fly, and bringing magical change to the world.
+The 200-page infinite scrolling sketch book adventure told the story of Eekeemoo, a small Inuk boy, and Yum Yum, a snow troll, bringing the last singing stone back to the sacred lake, while battling monsters, discovering hidden cities, acquiring the ability to fly, and bringing magical change to the world.
 Due to the wordless nature of the story, it was able to reach a wide audience around the world.

-Second story

 In 2009, Morris-Julien released Eekeemoo in the Cloud City, a six-part series about Eekeemoo and Yum Yum's quest to help Princess Nim reclaim her lost kingdom.
 The series had three print runs and sold both online and at comic cons in the UK and the USA.

-Third story

-Eekeemoo - Black Sun Rising is the third Eekeemoo story and is scheduled to be released in 2017 as a graphic novel after a successful Kickstarter campaign in 2015.
+Eekeemoo - Black Sun Rising is the third Eekeemoo story and was scheduled to be released in 2017 as a graphic novel after a successful Kickstarter campaign in 2015.